microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyApplication.md

 ```

 ## Description
-the New-EntraBetaApplicationProxyApplication cmdlet creates a new application configured for Application Proxy in Microsoft Entra ID.
+The New-EntraBetaApplicationProxyApplication cmdlet creates a new application configured for Application Proxy in Microsoft Entra ID.
 To ensure this application is usable, also make sure you assign users and configure SSO if needed.
 Without specifying a ConnectorGroupId, this application by default uses the �Default� connector group in your tenant.